 The building I was most eager to visit was Heydar Aliyev Centre designed by Iraqi-British architect Zaha Hadid.

 Hadid was the first woman and the first Muslim to receive the Pritzker Architecture Prize, winning it in 2004.
 She received the Stirling Prize in 2010 and 2011.

 She got on my radar when she died of a heart attack on March 31st of this year in a Miami hospital where she was being treated for bronchitis.
 She was 65.
 An adequate comment is not possible.
 She was beautiful and talented and had more to give the world.

 It is a cultural center.
-Here’s me inside it:
+Here’s me inside the very sensuous building:

 Baku is further enhanced by its plentiful and beautiful parks.
 Here again, you see the old city walls in the background.

 Maybe it’s because I’m from Chicago, which pioneered the modern skyscraper, that I’m so interested in Azerbaijan architecture and urban planning.
 For whatever reason I’m fascinated by these subjects.